Nicole Rees and Lisa Bell

-In the coming weeks and months ahead, you will see a brand new Cooking Up A Story site, an increasing number of both guest contributors and regular contributors, and the best tools we can bring to the site to promote the sharing of ideas, communication, and rich multimedia displays.
-The difference between guest and regular contributors when the new site goes live in February (stay tuned for the official launch date), the guest contributors (those seeking their own CUpS channels), will be chosen in part, by the feedback of the community.
+In the coming weeks and months ahead, you will see a brand new Cooking Up A Story site, an increasing number of both guest contributors and regular contributors, and the best tools we can bring to the site to promote the sharing of ideas, communication and rich multimedia displays.
+The difference between guest and regular contributors when the new site goes live in February (stay tuned for the official launch date), the guest contributors will be chosen in part, by the feedback of the community.
 There will also be guest contributors who generously provide information (from time to time), but who do not wish to make regular contributions.

 TwoJunes: Appearing Tuesday Mornings on Cooking Up a Story

-Our first guest contributors are two women with diverse backgrounds in the food industry, and have figured out how to balance their professional lives, with their home life: preparing, fresh wholesome meals, much of it from their own food garden.
-In the spirit of CUpS, rather than a formal introduction to the TwoJunes from us, they will introduce themselves shortly.
-Lisa Bell has been a pastry chef, recipe developer, food stylist, and a food scientist, and now works as a freelance producer, writer and editor (and yes, she will be producing some food videos too).
-Nicole Rees is a food writer, and cookbook author (Baking UnPlugged), and currently works as a baking scientist.
+Our first guest contributors are two women with diverse backgrounds in the food industry and have figured out how to balance their professional lives with their home life.
+They often prepare fresh wholesome meals, much of it from their own food garden.
+In the spirit of CUPS, rather than a formal introduction to the TwoJunes from us, they will introduce themselves shortly.
+Lisa Bell has been a pastry chef, recipe developer, food stylist, food scientist and now works as a freelance producer, writer and editor.
+Nicole Rees is a food writer and cookbook author (Baking UnPlugged), and currently works as a baking scientist.